dougy147/scitopdf/README.md

 ### Papers are stored

 Papers are automatically saved to `$HOME/downloads/scitopdf/`.
-You can change that default directory (before install) from the script itself (`/bin/scitopdf`).
+You can change that default directory (pre-install) from the script itself (`/bin/scitopdf`).

 ### Be sure you can read